slackapi/bolt-python/docs/_tutorials/getting_started.md

 4. Once you authorize the installation, you'll land on the **OAuth & Permissions** page and see a **Bot User OAuth Access Token**.

+5. Then head over to **Basic Information** and scroll down under the App Token section and click **Generate Token and Scopes** to generate an app-level token.
+Add the `connections:write` scope to this token and save the generated `xapp` token, we'll use both these tokens in just a moment.

+6. Navigate to **Socket Mode** on the left side menu and toggle to enable.

 ![OAuth Tokens](../assets/bot-token.png "Bot OAuth Token")

-> 💡 Treat your token like a password and [keep it safe](https://api.slack.com/docs/oauth-safety).
-Your app uses it to post and retrieve information from Slack workspaces.
+> 💡 Treat your tokens like passwords and [keep them safe](https://api.slack.com/docs/oauth-safety).
+Your app uses tokens to post and retrieve information from Slack workspaces.

 ---